skellis46/finger-pointing-moon/case-for-support.md

 ## References

-[^sh]: There is a second fundamental question in practice-research that has had far greater resources and time spent on it through projects about documentation and archives: 'How might these [new] understandings be shared and articulated?'
+[^sh]: There is a second fundamental (but far less controversial) question in practice-research: 'How might these [new] understandings be shared and articulated?'
+This question has had far greater resources and time spent on it through projects about documentation and archives.

 [^1]: <https://fulcra.design/science-conferences-are-stuck-in-the-dark-ages> and other options here: <https://unconference.net/methods/>

-[^ek]: Recent examples include

 [^under]: See for example Pakes, Scrivener ...